jeremyqzt/CvsPy/docs/01-Why.md

 As programming languages evolved, so too has the debugging tools and modelling paradigms.

 Newer paradigms allows us to imagine programs in a intuitive sense and the task became modelling the world rather than issuing sequential commands to a machine.
 I would say one of the results from this evolution is [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
 This format of programming lets us model the world as individual objects and allows use to think about `what a object can do` rather than `what the code must do`.
 This is great because programmers can do less mental gymnastics to get the end result they're after (With less bugs too).
 Concurrently, the tooling for programmers have also become more and more powerful - The goal for any tool is to give a full snapshot of the program's inner state.
 This can tell the debugger exactly what has gone wrong.
 For the most part, this has been accomplished, we have the likes of `gdb` and `breakpoints` that can pause execution and give us exactly what we're looking for.

-This is all great because programmers can do less mental gymnastics to get the end result they're after!
-But there is always a tradeoff - I think, in this case, the trade off is speed.
+All these features are really nice but they require additional overhead but they are not handled without cost.
+Below are 3 examples of where potential overhead can arise:

+1. To inspect the current state of a variable, it either must be in a CPU register or it must be fetched from memory and loaded into a register for the programmer to inspect it.
+Doing this may seem common place but these operations are actually very expensive and doing this `was` absolutely unfeasible until very recently - due to significant advancements in hardware.
+2. To raise and catch exceptions.
+In a typical implementation, whenever a runtime occurs, the OS will send a `SIGTERM` to the application instructing shutdown but this behavior is not captured by the program and is instead handled by the runtime which means an abstraction layer must exist and this is akin to running 2 applications at once.
+3. To support weak typing - Strong typing exists to manage memory blocks and to have predictability when loading variables into CPU registers a weakly typed language must prepare the variables before trying to store it in memory or loading it into a CPU register.

+What a high-level language gains in is ability to abstract, it looses the same amount in speed.

 [Here are some benchmarks for the curious.](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python3-gcc.html).

+## An example of the tradeoff

-One of such examples is the `Global Interpreter Lock (GIL)` that is commonly seen in python implementations.
-This lock holds a `mutex` over the interpreter and is a [design decision](https://wiki.python.org/moin/GlobalInterpreterLock) that helped to abstract away race conditions.
+A prominent example of the speed tradeoff is the `Global Interpreter Lock (GIL)` that is commonly seen in python implementations (i.e. `Cpython`).

+THe purpose of this lock is to hold a mutually exclusive (mutex) lock over the python intepreter and is a active [design decision](https://wiki.python.org/moin/GlobalInterpreterLock).
+This has undoubtadly helped the language to be as user-friendly as it is but is definitely a important `implementation note`.

 We can write a simple application to illustrate this.
 Consider the following program that counts down from five million.

 ```
 from time import time